BornToBeRoot/PowerShell_BrocadeICX/README.md

 * Download the latest version of the module and all scripts from GitHub ([latest release](https://github.com/BornToBeRoot/PowerShell-SSH-Brocade/releases/latest))
 * Copy the folder `Module\Brocade` in your profile under `C:\Users\%username%\Documents\WindowsPowerShell\Modules`
+* Open up a PowerShell as an admin and set the execution policy: `Set-ExecutionPolicy RemoteSigned`
-* Open a PowerShell-Console and import the "Brocade"-Module with the command `Import-Module Brocade`
+* Import the "Brocade"-Module with the command `Import-Module Brocade` (Maybe add this command to your PowerShell profile)

 The folder with scripts can be stored anywhere you want.

-## Syntax (with examples) of the "Brocade"-Module
+## Syntax of the "Brocade"-Module (Basic functions)

-The following commands are available in the "Brocade"-Module.
-You can also use `Get-Help BROCADECOMMAND -Full` to get the syntax and examples.
+The following basic commands are available in the "Brocade"-Module.
+You can also use `Get-Help BROCADECOMMAND -Full` for each command to get the syntax and examples.

 ### New-BrocadeSession